 In honor of The Queen’s Diamond Jubilee, the National Maritime Museum is presenting the special exhibition Royal River: Power, Pageantry & the Thames highlighting the interconnected history of the British monarchy, City of London and the Thames.
 Exhibit runs from 27 April to 9 September 2012.

-For all the latest details on the Diamond Jubilee, visit the official website of The Queen’s Diamond Jubilee where you can find the latest news, events in London and even send a letter to The Queen.
 We hope you will enjoy this special occasion and all the fun things to do in London for the Diamond Jubilee!